-From 2005 to 2020, the average daily demand on the UConn water system has decreased from 1.49 million gallon per day (mgd) to .65 mgd.
-While the on-campus service population increased by 14.7 percent since 2005, the average daily water demand decreased by nearly 56 percent.
+From 2005 to 2021, the average daily demand on the UConn water system has decreased from 1.49 million gallon per day (mgd) to .52 mgd.
+While the on-campus service population increased by 15 percent since 2021, the average daily water demand decreased by nearly 65 percent.
 Water production has declined considerably due to the lack of consumption by the University population related to COVID-19 restrictions in effect for the past year.

 The University continues to build on the progress made in previous years by renewing the Water Fixture Retrofit Project which includes the installation of new low-flow water fixtures in several of the older buildings on campus.
 Last year eleven buildings were retrofitted with water saving devices and for the upcoming budget year we have planned to complete eight more buildings.
+The Facilities Operations retrofit program has saved approximately 44,000 gpd of potable water use.

 The University also remains diligent about reducing wasted water through routine leak detection and repair.
 We have set a goal to upgrade or install water meters in buildings which use significant amounts of water.
-To date 32% of the 139 locations identified have had meters installed.
+To date 43% of the 139 locations identified have had meters installed.